Sustainable consumption: Consumption shifting

 Studies found that systemic change for "decarbonization" of humanity's economic structures or root-cause system changes above politics are required for a substantial impact on global warming.
 Such changes may result in more sustainable lifestyles, along with associated products, services and expenditures, being structurally supported and becoming sufficiently prevalent and effective in terms of collective greenhouse gas emission reductions.

 Nevertheless, ethical consumerism usually only refers to individual choices, and not the consumption behavior and/or import and consumption policies by the decision-making of nation-states.
 These have however been compared for road vehicles, CO_{2} emissions (albeit without considering emissions embedded in imports) and meat consumption per capita as well as by overconsumption.

+A 2024 global survey found that even amid inflation and cost-of-living concerns, consumer demand for sustainably sourced goods remains strong, with many willing to pay nearly 10% more for sustainable products.

 Life-cycle assessments could assess the comparative sustainability and overall environmental impacts of products – including (but not limited to): "raw materials, extraction, processing and transport; manufacturing; delivery and installation; customer use; and end of life (such as disposal or recycling)".

 Sustainable food consumption

 The environmental impacts of meat production (and dairy) are large: raising animals for human consumption accounts for approximately 40% of the total amount of agricultural output in industrialized countries.
-Grazing occupies 26% of the earth's ice-free terrestrial surface, and feed crop production uses about one third of all arable land.
+Grazing occupies 26% of the Earth's ice-free terrestrial surface, and feed crop production uses about one third of all arable land.
 A global food emissions database shows that food systems are responsible for one third of the global anthropogenic GHG emissions.
 Moreover, there can be competition for resources, such as land, between growing crops for human consumption and growing crops for animals, also referred to as "food vs. feed" (see also: food security).

 Therefore, sustainable consumption also includes food consumption – shifting to more sustainable diets.